 What Is Code Violation In Tennis?

 A code violation in tennis is an action on a tennis court that is related to negative behavior by a player.
-Code violations are given out by referees according to different specific regulations.
+Code violations are given out by referees for breaking the code of conduct by which all players must abide.
 There are four questions that a chair umpire has to ask themselves in order to determine if an action is a code violation or not.
-If one of the criteria is met then the chair umpire has grounds to punish a player for a code violation
+If any one of the criteria is met, the chair umpire has grounds to punish a player for a code violation.

 - Is the player’s action dangerous to any person on or around the court?

 - Is the player’s action abusive toward any person on or around the court?

 - Is the player’s action unreasonably delaying the match?

 If the chair umpire determines a code violation has been committed, there is a set procedure for punishments.
 First, the umpire will usually give a warning to a player.
 After the warning, if another code violation occurs, the player will receive a point penalty.
 After that point penalty, the player will be penalized a game if another code violation occurs.

 Code violations are decided at the discretion of the chair umpire and are a source of controversy because of how vague the criteria are for this rule.
 The most famous example of this was the 2018 US Open Women’s final, where Serena Williams was given a point penalty and then a game penalty for code violation by chair umpire Carlos Ramos.
 The warning was given for coaching, the point penalty was given for smashing her racket, and the game penalty for “verbal abuse.”
 Many argued that what Williams said was not abusive and, in fact, was less abusive than past angry comments by other players.
 The incident even called into question the code violation system as a whole.

 How do code violations work in tennis?